Advising & Placement Testing

 Summer Faculty Advisers

-The faculty adviser you meet with during summer orientation more than likely will not be your permanent academic adviser.
+The faculty adviser you meet with during Summer Orientation more than likely will not be your permanent academic adviser.
 Summer faculty advisers are trained specifically to deal with new-student scheduling.
-During Week of Welcome in the fall, you will have an opportunity to meet with your permanent academic adviser.
+During Week of Welcome in the fall, you’ll have an opportunity to meet with your permanent academic adviser.

-We ask that you complete a written essay prior to attending summer orientation.
-Find more information about the written essay on the English placement website.
+We ask that you complete a written essay prior to attending Summer Orientation.
+Find more information about the written essay on the writing placement website.

 In the essay, you should demonstrate your ability to express ideas clearly and concretely in an organized way.
 Essays are read by faculty and assessed according to specific criteria of general college writing skills — clear focus and thesis, depth of content, organization, paragraph development, word usage, grammar and mechanics.
 Do your best on this essay.
 It helps us place you appropriately within our curriculum.